Deshazor Everett

-Deshazor Duntee' Everett (born February 22, 1992) is an American former professional football safety and special teamer.
-He played college football at Texas A&M. He signed as an undrafted free agent with the Tampa Bay Buccaneers in 2015 before joining the Washington Redskins that same year.
+Deshazor Duntee' Everett (born February 22, 1992) is an American former professional football player who was a safety and special teamer in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+He signed as an undrafted free agent with the Tampa Bay Buccaneers in 2015 before joining the Washington Redskins that same year.
 Everett was released by Washington in 2021 after a car crash led to the death of his girlfriend.
 He was originally charged with involuntary manslaughter before the charge was reduced to reckless driving, to which he pleaded guilty.

 College career

-A 3-star safety recruit, Everett committed to play college football at Texas A&M over offers from Arkansas, Kansas, Louisiana Tech, Memphis, Missouri, Ole Miss, and Southern Methodist.
+A 3-star safety recruit, Everett committed to play college football for the Texas A&M Aggies over offers from Arkansas, Kansas, Louisiana Tech, Memphis, Missouri, Ole Miss, and Southern Methodist.

 As a true freshman in 2011, Everett mainly played on special teams, recording 10 tackles.
 As a sophomore, he played in 13 games, starting 12 of them, playing both cornerback and safety.
 He recorded 56 tackles, nine pass breakups, and two interceptions (returning one for a touchdown).
 Against Alabama, Everett recorded a game-clinching interception of Alabama quarterback AJ McCarron, leading to a 29–24 upset victory over number-one-ranked Alabama.

 In 2013, during his junior season, Everett played in 13 games at cornerback and safety, starting nine, and recorded 73 tackles, two interceptions, nine pass breakups, one fumble recovery, and two defensive touchdowns.
 As a senior in 2014, he started all 13 games at cornerback, recording 79 tackles, along with six pass breakups and one interception.
 Everett finished his four-year college career playing in 50 games with 34 starts, recording 218 tackles, 26 pass breakups, five interceptions, one fumble recovery, and three defensive touchdowns.
 He also returned a blocked field goal for a touchdown as a senior.